dotnet/docs-maui/docs/user-interface/controls/collectionview/selection.md

 ## Clear selections

 The `SelectedItem` and `SelectedItems` properties can be cleared by setting them, or the objects they bind to, to `null`.
+When either of these properties are cleared, the `SelectionChanged` event will be raised with an empty `CurrentSelection` property, and the `SelectionChangedCommand` will be executed.

 ## Change selected item color